SCrocetti/Arduino/projects/09-RFID-experiments/README.md

 #### Button functions

-The two buttons, one for setting the read mode and one for setting the write mode, are conected to the digital inputs D2 and D3 respectibly
+The two buttons, one for setting the read mode and one for setting the write mode, are conected to the digital inputs D2 and D3 respectibly.

+To set the mode, hold the respective button until the respective ligth turns on and the other one off, green for reading and red for writing

 #### Wiring